-Trust in Learning Academies will ensure that early help intervention is provided as soon as a concern of exploitation is identified.
+Trust in Learning Academies will ensure that early help assessment and the subsequent interventions are provided as soon as a concern of exploitation is identified.
 Discussion and advice will be sought from targeted services to consider what support may be available.
 The learner and their families will be part of any planning and interventions.